Nbouchek/alcall/IMPLEMENTATION.md

     - [ ] Configure log analysis

 ## Phase 1: Core Services Implementation (Weeks 5-12)

+> **All core service features in this phase MUST be highly tested and meet ALL requirements in README.md and IMPLEMENTATION.md.**

 ### 1. Authentication Service (Weeks 5-6)
 - [ ] **User Management**